sosse-dev/nockup/README.md

 # 🚀 Nockup

 Real-time collaboration platform built with **Next.js** and **getStream.io**
+> *This application is built in Bahasa Indonesia 🇮🇩*

 Nockup is a modern web app that brings real-time communication and sleek design together.
-Powered by `Next.js` App Router and `getStream.io`, this project offers blazing-fast performance and chat functionality out of the box.
+Powered by **Next.js App Router** and **getStream.io**, this project offers blazing-fast performance and chat functionality out of the box.

+---

+## 🙏 Credits

+This project was inspired and guided by the amazing tutorial from [Adrian Hajdin](https://github.com/adrianhajdin) and the JavaScript Mastery team.
+Big thanks for sharing such high-quality content that helps developers level up!

 ---